 Beyond buying what you love it is also important to consider the broader positive effects of collecting art.
 When you purchase a painting, sculpture, photograph, and so forth, you are supporting ideas and creativity, not just of the individual maker but of a larger circle.
 Every purchase ricochets, especially in a small community such as Portland, and affects more than just the one artist—it creates a culture of collecting in which art and ideas are valued in a very tangible way.

-Here is a sample of some of the work from past shows you can find in our backroom gallery (click on each image for details and price).
-Visit us at 3360 SE Division to see more pieces or feel free to email for more information: email@example.com
+This page represents a sample of the work from past shows you can find in our backroom gallery.
+Visit us at 3360 SE Division to see more pieces or feel free to contact us for more information, either by filling the following form or by emailing us at firstname.lastname@example.org